chromaui/chromatic-docs/README.md

 # Chromatic docs

-The `master` branch is automatically deployed to https://www.chromatic.com/docs/
+The `main` branch is automatically deployed to https://www.chromatic.com/docs/

 ## Deployment